-Linear supports linking your issues GitLab and automates your merge request workflows.
+Linear supports linking your issues to GitLab and automates your merge request workflows.

 Link Linear issues to GitLab merge requests.
 Automate your MR workflow so that issues update when MRs are drafted, opened, merged and when reviews are requested.
 You can link single or multiple issues to a specific MR.